awsdocs/amazon-ec2-user-guide/doc_source/amazon-linux-ami-basics.md

 + [cloud\-init](#amazon-linux-cloud-init)
 + [Subscribing to Amazon Linux Notifications](#linux-ami-notifications)
 + [Running Amazon Linux 2 as a Virtual Machine On\-Premises](amazon-linux-2-virtual-machine.md)

+## Amazon Linux Availability<a name="amazon-linux-availability"></a>

+AWS provides Amazon Linux 2 and the Amazon Linux AMI\.
+If you are migrating from another Linux distribution to Amazon Linux, we recommend that you migrate to Amazon Linux 2\.

+The last version of the Amazon Linux AMI, 2018\.03, reaches the end of standard support on December 31, 2020\.
+For more information, see the following blog post: [Amazon Linux AMI end of life](http://aws.amazon.com/blogs/aws/update-on-amazon-linux-ami-end-of-life/)\.
+If you are currently using the Amazon Linux AMI, we recommend that you migrate to Amazon Linux 2\.
+To migrate to Amazon Linux 2, launch an instance or create a virtual machine using the current Amazon Linux 2 image\.
+Install your applications, plus any required packages\.
+Test your application, and make any changes required for it to run on Amazon Linux 2\.

+For more information, see [Amazon Linux 2](https://aws.amazon.com/amazon-linux-2/) and [Amazon Linux AMI](https://aws.amazon.com/amazon-linux-ami/)\.
+For Amazon Linux Docker container images, see [amazonlinux](https://hub.docker.com/_/amazonlinux/) on Docker Hub\.

 ## Connecting to an Amazon Linux Instance<a name="connect-to-amazon-linux-limits"></a>